solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/README.md

 4. **Document enrichment**: The Azure AI extension for PostreSQL also enables data to be enhanced using Azure AI Services directly from the database.
 This capability provides rich AI functionality, such as text translation and entity and keyword extraction.

 5. **Copilot chat**: An Azure OpenAI + LangChain copilot enables project managers and leadership to quickly get metrics, trends and processing timelines for contracts, SOWs, invoices, and vendors using a user friendly chat interface.
 Function calling via LangChain tools enables the copilot to implement a RAG (retrieval-augmented generation) pattern over data in the PostgreSQL database, using vector search to efficiently retrieve relevant documents and data.

+This diagram highlights a comprehensive workflow for handling document processing and data enrichment using Azure services, integrating AI and machine learning capabilities with PostgreSQL for efficient data management and storage.

 ## Pre-requisites